-The Mulgowie Riverbank Restoration is a renowned project to prevent erosion in the Lockyer Valley and reduce the flow of sediment into Moreton Bay.
+The Mulgowie Riverbank Restoration is an acclaimed project to prevent erosion in the Lockyer Valley and reduce the flow of mud into Moreton Bay.

 Since European settlement, the Lockyer Valley has been synonymous with farming and agriculture.
 The region’s fertile lands and rich soils made it an ideal location for food and horticulture production.
 As the region developed and farms were established on the banks of the Laidley Creek, large amounts of land and vegetation were cleared to make way for crops.
 Trees and vegetation help stabilise creekbanks, and when cleared, the ability for waterways to withstand the forces of nature is rapidly diminished.
 Over time, Laidley Creek and many other waterways in the region became increasingly susceptible to erosion.

 In 2011 and 2013, devastating floods struck the valley.
 Torrents of water washed away riverbanks and creekbanks, and valuable topsoil, mud and other pollutants entered the waterway and flowed downstream.
 Ultimately, the soil and mud ended up in the Brisbane River and Moreton Bay, where it smothered seagrass and damaged important marine habitats.

 In the months after the floods, research indicated the Lockyer Valley region was responsible for 80 per cent of the mud pollution found in the Brisbane River and Moreton Bay.

 In response, Healthy Land and Water developed the $2.4m Mulgowie Riverbank Restoration Program in partnership with project funders Queensland Urban Utilities and Port of Brisbane.
 The project was designed to build resilience into a deeply eroded 3km section of Laidley Creek located close to Mulgowie Farming Company – a sustainable farming operation which relies on the retention of rich topsoils to grow a variety of produce.